spacemeshos/QA-smapp/cases/Smapper/Mnemonics-restore.md

 2. User enters the words in a different order during recovery.
 3. User confirms the recovery process.

-**Test Data:** Valid 12-word backup with a different word order.
+**Test Data:** Valid 12-word backup with a different word order:
+1. mango
+2. such
+3. property
+4. orbit
+5. spoon
+6. effort
+7. upgrade
+8. stock
+9. acquire
+10. yard
+11. sure
+12. horse

-**Expected Result:** The recovery process should successfully recover the wallet even with a different word order.
+**Expected Result:** The recovery process should fail to recover the wallet.

 **Actual Result:** [Save the actual result here after test execution]